What Is Credit Card Churning?

 Credit cards can have a bad reputation.
 If, for whatever reason, you don’t keep up with your monthly payments, or you build up a high amount of credit, you risk finding yourself spiraling into more and more debt.

-But credit cards can have certain benefits if you use them wisely.
+However, credit cards can also have certain benefits, provided that you use them wisely.
 Credit card churning is a practice some people engage in to take advantage of the various signup offers and bonuses that come with new credit cards, and can be a way to boost your finances.
-From air miles to cash back, there are a lot of rewards to be earned when you open a new credit card.
+From air miles to cash back, there are a whole lot of rewards to be earned when you open a brand new credit card.

 How Does Credit Card Churning Work?